andrea-calligaris/ff8-sounds-catalog/readme.md

 `ID	category → sub category → descriptive name`

 In [sound-information.md](sound-information.md) you can find additional information about the sound effects; for example, by which monsters a shared attack sfx is used.

+For the ambience sounds in `music/stream`, see [stream-sounds-catalog.md](stream-sounds-catalog.md).